Article

 Payroll is Critical to Your Accounting Operations

 Failing to maintain proper payroll procedures can be time-consuming and costly.
-The good news is, by taking a more strategic approach to payroll, you can avoid costly mistakes and ensure your payroll is completed timely and accurately.
+By taking a more strategic approach to payroll, you can avoid these costly payroll mistakes and ensure your payroll is completed timely and accurately.

 Some organizations choose to do payroll completely in-house, while others find outsourcing works best.
 Either way, it is critical that you ensure your organization is up to date on ever-changing regulations and timely with reporting requirements.